 Algorithms change, new products are introduced, special events and promos come and go, and users' expectations shift.

-10. Test queries with that have a high exit rate or a high refinement rate
+10. Test queries that have a high exit rate or a high refinement rate

-In Google Analytics you can view exit rate and refinement rate by keyword.
-Almost every keyword with an exit rate above your average site exit rate is a query that can be optimized.
+In Google Analytics, and other website analytics platforms, you can view exit rate and refinement rate by keyword.
+Almost every keyword with an exit rate above your average site exit rate is a query that can be tested and optimized.

-Search is integral not only to site conversion goals, but also to brand positioning goals.
-But search quality is not a problem to be solved, it is a never-ending pursuit.
-Regular and rigorous usability testing of search can help you meet and exceed your customers’ expectations, raising value per visit in the short term and greatly increasing the potential revenue per customer in the long term.
+Internal site search is not only integral for driving site conversion goals but a critical element for driving positive customer experiences.
+Nevertheless, site search quality is not a problem to be solved, it’s a never-ending pursuit.
+Regular and rigorous usability testing of search can help you meet and exceed your customers’ expectations, raising value per visit in the short term, and greatly increase the potential revenue per customer in the long term.